bgd-labs/aave-price-feeds/README.md

 ### Synchronicity Adapters

 Combine two price feeds to derive a third pair.
+- Does not cap the price derived from the feed's composition

 | Adapter                                                                                            | Input Feeds         | Output    |
 | -------------------------------------------------------------------------------------------------- | ------------------- | --------- |